 URS Procedure 10.3: There shall be an option for a successful Complainant to extend the registration period for one additional year at commercial rates.

 Registry Requirement 10: In cases where a URS Complainant (as defined in the URS Rules) has prevailed, Registry Operator MUST offer the option for the URS Complainant to extend a URS Suspended domain name's registration for an additional year (if allowed by the maximum registration policies of the TLD), provided, however, that the URS Suspended domain name MUST remain registered to the registrant who was the registrant at the time of URS Suspension.
 Registry Operator MAY collect the Registrar renewal fee if the URS Complainant elects to renew the URS Suspended domain name with the sponsoring Registrar.

+Comment from Renee Fossen: The Providers did not create the requirements, so would not be able to speak to any perceived inconsistency.

+Additional question proposed by the Documents Sub Team: Have procedural and/or implementation anomalies or mistakes been raised by any party following the issuance of a Determination (e.g., resolution of a domain name to particular Name Servers following issuance of a Determination)?

 Determinations and Publication